Art Supplies and Recommended Reading List

 Please do not bring photos that were shot by someone else.

-Some venues require a tarp to paint on for indoor classes...
+venues require a tarp to protect the floors for indoor classes...

 and if we must paint indoors due to bad weather.

-Sometimes a tarp is not required....so be sure to ask me about this
+Sometimes a tarp is not required....so be sure to ask about this in

 You'll be more familiar and comfortable with your own equipment.